paper-cat/Sentence-Classifications/README.md

-### (Not yet implemented) Edit Config file to use your own dataset, hyper parameters
+### (Working On) Edit Config file to use your own dataset, hyper parameters
+---
+1. mode
+- char : use character base vectorize
+- token : (korean Only for now ) use Korean Morphological Analyzer

+2. model
+- cnn-basic : Model List #1 by Yoon kim
+- char-cnn-basic : Model List #2 by Xiang Zhang...

+3. dataset:
+- nsmc : Naver Sentiment Movie Corpus by Lucy Park
 ---

 You Can Use Your own datasets by edit config file as YAML
 1. Edit train_file_path to train file
 2. Choose train data type (txt, xlsx, ...)